Peter and Sloane: Biography

 Jean-Pierre Savelli sang the opening titles to several French versions of Japanese TV series, such as X-Or (Space Cop Gabin) and Albator, le Corsaire de l'Espace, the French version of the anime classic Captain Harlock.
 Chantal Richard was formerly Savalli's vocalist.
 She was also one of the women singers of the musical group of popular festive music La Bande à Basile (Basile's band).
 She also composed music for the French singers Carlos (La leçon de Square dance) and C.Jérôme (P'tit bonhomme), but also for the musical group of children Mini-Star the big hit of the spring and summer 1984 in France "Danse autour de la Terre" (Dance all over the world).
-With her sister Pascale, she also assured backing vocals behind French singers as, for example, Michel Sardou, but even behind the future big international star Celine Dion for some of her early records in French.
+She also provided background vocals with her sister Pascale for French artists like Michel Sardou and even for future huge international star Celine Dion for some of her early songs in French.